The Challenger Disaster:

-On the day of the disaster, Jeanne Love, a medium and channeler
+On the day of the disaster, Jeanne Love, a medium and channeler1

 McAuliffe, the Challenger’s schoolteacher crew member, and experienced

-the traumatic aftermath of her death on that date.
+the traumatic aftermath of her death.
 On subsequent days

 and months, all six astronauts and Christa spoke through Jeanne to tell

 the stories of their death, how they felt about the choices they made